wrist mechanics online course featured image

 • Weight transfer through the golf ball will add distance to your game; use the ground to transfer your weight and push off the ground.

-• Don’t ignore the fundamentals, setup, stance and grip all could be taking away yards.
+• Don’t ignore the fundamentals, setup, stance, and grip; all could be taking away yards.

 • Inconsistent tempo can result in poor contact and reduced distance.
 Practice tempo and then add speed to gain more yards.